Some toy models of self-organized criticality in percolation: Geometrical interlude

 \subsection{Main result}

-The purpose of this section is to show the following geometric inequality, which one could sum up as \guillemets{separating a cluster of a given size in a graph~$(V,\,E)$ requires~\smash{$O(\abs{V}^{(d-1)/d})$} edges}.
+The purpose of this section is to show the following geometric inequality, which one could sum up as \guillemets{separating a cluster of a given size in a graph~$(V,\,E)$ requires at most~\smash{$O(\abs{V}^{(d-1)/d})$} edges}.

 \begin{lemma} There exists a constant~$K=K(d)$ such that, for any finite connected subgraph~$G=(V,\,E)$ of~$(\Z^d,\,\Ed)$, for any vertex~$x\in V$ and for any integer~$m$ such that~$1\leqslant m\leqslant \abs{V}$, there exists a subset~$E_0\subset E$ of edges of~$G$ with cardinality